-This is my favorite way to eat Shuba Salad with Salmon (Шуба с лососем), a classic Russian salad (also called Herring Under a Fur Coat – Селедка под шубой).
+This is my favorite way to eat Shuba Salad with Salmon (Шуба с лососем), a classic Russian salad.
 Served at celebrations and special events like New Years, Christmas, and even weddings.
 A layered salad that eats like a meal, and so easy to make.

 A Shuba is the Russian word for a fur coat, something definitely needed in the cold Russian winters!
-In Russian, the dressed herring salad is pronounced Selyodka Pod Shuboy, except it's so much tastier with smoked salmon!.
+In Russian, a dressed herring salad is pronounced Selyodka Pod Shuboy, except it's so much tastier with smoked salmon!
 Grated egg which makes the dish look like it’s covering the salmon with a fur coat (a bright purple one).
-In this recipe I am placing the egg underneath the beets, instead of on top, because I love the festive purple color!
+In this recipe I'm placing the egg underneath the beets, instead of on top, because I love the festive purple color.

 - 3 large potatoes